bcgov/gis-pantry/_start-here/Pantry_Coding_Standards.md

 Please also ensure that submissions offer unique value and are not repetitive in relation to the scripts already present in the pantry (unless yours is better).

-## Generalization
-An attempt should be made to generalize submissions as much as is feasible.
-- References to specific data are parameterized
-- Parameters are easy to find and alter
-- Variable names altered where necessary
-- Anything else that would be useful for a user jumping into the script

-## Read-Me Files
-All scripts in the pantry must have an accompanying readme.
-Please see readme.md in [gis-pantry/_getting-started/Script-Template/](https://github.com/bcgov/gis-pantry/edit/master/_getting-started/Script-Template/).

 ## What <ins>**NOT**</ins> to Include in your Github Repository
 The GIS Pantry is a public repository so it is important to review your files for any sensitive information before sharing your project.